bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 }
 ```

-Since all three of these systems are interacting with the same data, we can combine them into one single `weapon_attack` system that will pick what happens when mouse input is received.
+Since all three of these systems are interacting with the same data, we can combine them into one single `weapon_attack` system that can handle each scenario that might occur when mouse input is received.

 ```rust
 fn weapon_attack(